RavenfieldCommunity/HavenM/README.md

     - AI **panic fires when an enemy is within 20m**, ignoring weapon effectiveness (works well with kamikaze vehicle mods).
     - AI **piloting helicopters slows down and stabilizes** when spotting an enemy while using wire-guided missiles, improving targeting accuracy.
     - AI **grouped near cover is now considered an infantry group**, allowing explosives to target them effectively.
-    - AI driver will halt when it has low or no passenger and the gunner is having a target
+    - AI driver will halt when it has low or no passengers and the gunner has a target
 - New Game Mechanics
   - **Weapon Mounting System**
     - Inspired by *Rising Storm: Vietnam*, players can now mount weapons on surfaces for improved accuracy and stability.